Finlandit/finlandit.github.io/README.md

 ## What is this?

 It's a website for monitoring community moderator ("*decentralized moderating*") activity.
-Since we've given you the control to moderate, you should also have access to some tools to monitor your fellow moderators.
+Since we've given you the ability to moderate, you should also have access to some tools to monitor your fellow moderators.

 ## What does it try to achieve?